 Before travelling to Jerusalem, check your government’s latest travel advice, and follow the local news for developments.
 If you can, try and avoid travelling during any religious holidays or political anniversaries.

-Things to Do in Jerusalem
+31 of the Best Things to Do in Jerusalem

 In an ideal world, you would have the freedom and flexibility to spend countless days exploring Jerusalem.
 Even if you spent a month here, you would feel as though you have barely scratched the surface of what the city has to offer.